wdv4758h/pypy-extradoc/blog/draft/tornado-stm.rst

 Here we will see how to slightly modify Tornado IO loop to use `transaction <https://bitbucket.org/pypy/pypy/raw/stmgc-c7/lib_pypy/transaction.py>`_ module.
-This module is `descibed <http://pypy.readthedocs.org/en/latest/stm.html#atomic-sections-transactions-etc-a-better-way-to-write-parallel-programs>`_ in the docs and is really simple to use - please see an example there.
+This module is `described <http://pypy.readthedocs.org/en/latest/stm.html#atomic-sections-transactions-etc-a-better-way-to-write-parallel-programs>`_ in the docs and is really simple to use - please see an example there.
 An event loop of Tornado, or any other asynchronous web server, looks like this (with some simplifications)::